Southern Prickly Ash (Zanthoxylum Clava Herculis / Hercules' Club) Growing & Care Guide for Gardeners

-Zanthoxylum Clava Herculis is a small deciduous tree or large shrub that is native to the coastal plains of South-eastern parts of the USA.
+Zanthoxylum Clava Herculis is a small deciduous tree or large shrub native to the coastal plains of South-eastern parts of the USA.

-Despite being a Citrus, this plant is often referred to as the Southern prickly ash.
-This is because it looks like a prickly version of the Southern Ash tree.
+Despite being a Citrus, this plant is often referred to as the Southern Prickly Ash.
+This is because it somewhat looks like a prickly version of the Southern Ash tree.
+It is perhaps more commonly known by gardeners as Hercules' Club.

 The roots and bark are rich in the aromatic oil xanthoxylin.
 Tinctures made from the bark have traditionally been used to support rheumatism, itchy skin, and cardiac issues.